leohoc/epidemic-transmission-simulation/README.md

 ### Introduction

-Given an initial population moving within a map boundaries and a set of parameters describing the disease spread and the population dynamics behavior, this application will perform a simulation and output the following results:
+Given an initial population moving within a delimited map and a set of parameters describing the disease spread and the population dynamics behavior, this application will perform a simulation and output the following results:

 - Not exposed to the disease count;